 QFR3.
-The proposed TB would clarify that reporting entities should apply the existing SFFAS 3 disclosure requirements for seized and forfeited digital assets, including for digital assets that reporting entities cannot determine a market value.
+The proposed TB would clarify that reporting entities should apply the existing SFFAS 3 disclosure requirements for seized and forfeited digital assets, including digital assets for which reporting entities cannot determine a market value.
 The proposed TB would also clarify that SFFAS 3 does not require reporting entities to disclose specific information about individual digital asset seizures or forfeitures.